State Education Agency (SEA) Dyslexia LegislationYes

 Wyoming does not have pre-service legislation related to dyslexia.

-The program shall also include implementation of evidence based core curricula aligned to the uniform content and performance standards and evidenced based interventions to meet the needs of all students.
+The program shall also include implementation of evidence based core curriculum aligned to the uniform content and performance standards and evidenced based interventions to meet the needs of all students.
 The program shall be multi‑tiered and shall include evidence based interventions to facilitate remediation of any reading difficulty as early as possible.
+The state guidebook also promotes multisensory and explicit instruction.

 Literacy State-identified Measurable Result (SIMR) - Part B